 Proprietary funds distinguish operating revenue and expenses from nonoperating items.
 Operating revenue and expenses generally result from providing services in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenue of the Authority is the sale of transit services.
 Passenger revenue consists of farebox collections and the sale of passes.
 Contract service revenue is related to providing transit services to third parties on a contractual basis.
-The Authority provides contract services for UNT; the City of Frisco, Texas; the McKinney Urban Transit District; the City of Coppell, Texas; and Trinity Metro.
+The Authority provides contract services for UNT; the City of Frisco, Texas; the City of Allen, Texas; the City of Coppell, Texas; the Town of Fairview, Texas; and Trinity Metro.